Concepts

 - Quickstart with an AI agent — install the MCP server, walk through a real dev loop end-to-end

-- MCP server overview — the 18-tool catalog, the canonical agent flow, configuration
+- MCP server overview — the tool catalog, the canonical agent flow, configuration

 - Vendors — Meta Ray-Ban (currently GA), Mentra G1 / Android XR / Apple smart glasses (roadmap)

-- Pricing — free for development with a 1000-event browser-simulator meter; no paid tier at launch
+- Pricing — free for everything except browser-simulator session minting (which needs a free email-only account); no paid tier

 - Security — what's collected, what isn't, end-user privacy guarantees, opt-out paths